icyflame/tls-handshake/README.md

     `Yc` is known implicitly if the client sent a `ClientCertificate` message, and that certificate was a `fixed_dh` certificate

+    Using `Yc` and `Ys`, both client and server can now compute the value of the pre-master-secret.

 ### 9. Certificate Verify

 > Dropped in this explanation